kirbpowell/terminal-stuff/README.md

 This clones Vundle into your new `~/.vim/bundle/` directory, which is where all of your plugins will live.
 Once that finishes, it's time to work on the .vimrc.

-## Making Vundle work with ViM
+## How to Vundle

-Take whatever crap you've got in your .vimrc, and save it.
-This guide should cover most of the crap you've got in there, but anything we don't cover you should be able to add back in later.
+Take whatever you've got in your .vimrc, and save it.
+This guide should cover most common .vimrc things, but anything I don't cover can be added back in later.

 Now that that's out of the way, add the following to your .vimrc: